Dgo-list/django-admin-log/README.rst

 		now = datetime.datetime.now()
 		data = get_data_log('date', now)
+		content = data[0].content

+		return HttpResponse(content)

 In this example, i'm getting errors from field date with the value now.
+Then getting the first value.
 Other field can be username.